braintree/popup-bridge-android/README.md

 ![PopupBridge Demo gif](popup-bridge-android.gif)

+:mega:&nbsp;&nbsp;A new major version of the SDK is available in beta.
+See the [v4 migration guide](v4_MIGRATION.md) for details.

 PopupBridge is also available for [iOS](https://github.com/braintree/popup-bridge-ios).

 See the [Frequently Asked Questions](#frequently-asked-questions) to learn more about PopupBridge.
 See [Using PayPal in a WebView](#using-paypal-in-a-webview) to use PopupBridge with PayPal.